Pruritus ani: Causes

 If a specific cause for pruritus ani is found it is classified as "secondary pruritus ani".
 If a specific cause is not found it is classified as "idiopathic pruritus ani".
 The irritation can be caused by intestinal parasites, anal perspiration, frequent liquid stools, diarrhea, residual stool deposits, or the escape of small amounts of stool as a result of incontinence or flatulence.
 Another cause is yeast infection or candidiasis.
 Some diseases increase the possibility of yeast infections, such as diabetes mellitus or HIV infection.
 Treatment with antibiotics can bring about a disturbance of the natural balance of intestinal flora, and lead to perianal thrush, a yeast infection affecting the anus.
 Psoriasis may also be present in the anal area and cause irritation.
+Persons that are allergic to Urushiol Oil and ingest any food containing this toxin can develop severe irritation.
+Two of these foods are Cashew nuts and the skin of Mangoes.
+Urushiol Oil is the same substance that causes skin rash after contact with Poison Ivy, Poison Oak and Poison Sumac.

 Abnormal passageways (fistulas) from the small intestine or colon to the skin surrounding the anus can form as a result of disease (such as Crohn's disease), acting as channels which may allow leakage of irritating fluids to the anal area.
 Other problems that can contribute to anal itching include pinworms, hemorrhoids, tears of the anal skin near the mucocutaneous junction (fissures), and skin tags (abnormal local growth of anal skin).
 Aside from diseases relative to the condition, a common view suggests that the initial cause of the itch may have passed, and that the illness is in fact prolonged by what is known as an itch-scratch-itch cycle.
-It states that scratching the itch encourages the release of inflammatory chemicals, which worsen redness, intensifies itchiness and increases the area covered by dry skin, thereby causing a snowball effect.
+It states that scratching the itch encourages the release of inflammatory chemicals, which worsen redness, intensify itchiness and increases the area covered by dry skin, thereby causing a snowball effect.

 Some authorities describe “psychogenic pruritus” or "functional itch disorder", where psychological factors may contribute to awareness of itching.

 Ingestion of pinworm eggs leads to enterobiasis, indicative of severe itching around the anus from migration of gravid females from the bowel.
 Severe cases of enterobiasis result in hemorrhage and eczema.

 Diagnosis

-Diagnosis is usually done with a careful examination of the anus and the patient's history.
+Diagnosis is usually done with a careful examination of the anus, and the patient's history.
 If the presentation or physical findings are atypical, i.e. change in bowel habits or personal/family history of colorectal cancer/adenomas, a colonoscopy should be proposed.

 In case of long-lasting symptoms, above all in patients over 50 years of age, a colonoscopy is useful to rule out a colonic polyp or tumor, that can show pruritus ani as first symptom.